1st Ayrshire and Galloway Artillery Volunteers: Megiddo

 The cavalry were now fanning out across the Plain of Sharon and all XXI Corps had to do was follow up.
-7th (Meerut) Division reached Haifa and 29 September and set off in three columns for Beirut on 3 October.
+7th (Meerut) Division reached Haifa on 29 September and set off in three columns for Beirut on 3 October.
 A composite RFA brigade went with Column C, following the advance guard and the engineers and pioneers who widened the 'Ladder of Tyre' route for artillery.
-Column C marched 96 mi in 8 days After a few days' rest the advance continued, seeing few Turkish troops, and the Lowland gunners reached Tripoli on 26 October, having marched 270 mi in 38 days.
-Hostilities with Turkey ended with the Armistice of Mudros on 30 October.Falls, Vol II, pp. 561, 563, 597, 601–5.
+Column C marched 96 mi in eight days.
+After a few days' rest, the advance continued, seeing few Turkish troops.
+The Lowland gunners reached Tripoli on 26 October, having marched 270 mi in 38 days.
+Hostilities with Turkey ended with the Armistice of Mudros on 30 October.

 The Lowland Artillery remained at Tripoli until 22 November, suffering a large number of deaths from disease.
 The brigades then began moving back to Egypt, reaching Cairo on 20 December.
-In March 1919 there were civil disturbances in Egypt, and the gunners formed several mobile columns for patrol work.
+In March 1919, there were civil disturbances in Egypt, and the gunners formed several mobile columns for patrol work.
 They remained at Abbassia Barracks outside Cairo until August, when their demobilisation was completed.
 CCLXI Brigade, RFA, was then placed in suspended animation.

 2/II Lowland Brigade

 2/II Lowland Brigade served with the 2nd Lowland Division (65th (2nd Lowland) Division from August 1915) in Scotland and England.
 It was redesignated CCCXXVI (or 326) Brigade, RFA, in May 1916.
-Early in 1917 the division was sent to Ireland.
-It was broken up in early 1918, but 326 Bde remained at Kildare until 27 October 1919 when it completed its disbandment.65 (2nd L) Division at Long, Long Trail.
+Early in 1917, the division was sent to Ireland.
+It was broken up in early 1918, but 326 Bde remained at Kildare until 27 October 1919 when it completed its disbandment.

 Interwar years

-The 2nd Lowland Brigade reformed in 1920, and was redesignated as the 79th (Lowland) Brigade, RFA, the following year when the TF was reconstituted as the Territorial Army (TA).
+The 2nd Lowland Brigade re-formed in 1920, and was redesignated as the 79th (Lowland) Brigade, RFA, the following year when the TF was reconstituted as the Territorial Army (TA).
 It continued to be part of 52nd (Lowland) Division and had the following organisation: